About Us |

 c.
 Medical and Security Clearance: The applicant needs to pass a medical check-up and get police clearance certificates from any country they’ve lived in for six months since turning 18.

-3. Document Checklist for Canada Spouse Visa
+3. Documents Required for Canada Spouse Visa from UK

 Close-up of an Canadian immigration document checklist for permanent residence, with a pen lying on top.
 The word "CHECKLIST" is highlighted in green.